DionneMaguire/maths-quizz/README.md

 - Initially my timer was counting down and not stopping at zero.
 I added the clearInterval function to fix this issue.
 - When a user had put a number in the answer box but had not hit enter or submit button the answer box was not being cleared so when the next game began there was a number already in the answer box.
 I added code to clear the answer box at the beginning of each game.
-- I am getting an intermittent problem, whereby when the user enters their answer sometimes it adds 1 to both correct and incorrect answers.
-The code i have changed in the interim should not have affected this.
+- I was getting an intermittent problem, whereby when the user enters their answer sometimes it adds 1 to both correct and incorrect answers.
+The code I had changed in the interim should not have affected this.
 I have removed the code I have changed and tried again and still the problem persists.
 Then I try later and it seems to be working again.
-This makes it so difficult to track. i contacted tutor support and they think it was because I wasn't regularly doing hard refreshes.
+This makes it so difficult to track.
+I contacted tutor support and they think it was because I wasn't regularly doing hard refreshes.
+Since then everyhting has worked correctly.

 ## Deployment